coppers-j/coppers-j.github.io/_posts/2017-06-27-Blog-post-series.md

 layout: post
 title: Machine Learning Series
 categories: ML
 ---

-This is just a precursor post outlining an upcoming series of posts about Machine Learning and as an introduction to the topic for beginners and as a reference for those who may already have experience (myself).
+This is just a precursor post outlining an upcoming series of posts about Machine Learning.
+The posts are not only intended as an introduction to the topic for beginners but also as a reference for those who may already have experience (i.e. myself).

 Topics covered will include:
 * Mathematics Foundations for Machine Learning